dinde451/jarr.d1/Jarulfs_Guide.md

 An alternative is to rename (or move) the file *Smackw32.dll* found in your Diablo folder.
 It is the file that plays the movies in the game.
-It will also result in that you wwill not be able to see the introduction movies though.
+It will also result in that you will not be able to see the introduction movies though.
 It seems the game will not be affected in any other way if you rename or move this file but be aware that if you get into any trouble, you may have to reinstall the game.
 If you do this, pay